Skip to main content

 Sildenafil belongs to a class of medications called phosphodiesterase (PDE) inhibitors.
 These medications help dilate (expand) blood vessels and relax muscles in the body.
 Specifically, sildenafil is a PDE5 inhibitor that targets cells in the lungs and penis.

 PDE inhibitors work by blocking the enzyme phosphodiesterase.
-This helps decrease the level of calcium inside your dog’s cells, resulting in benefits for certain conditions.
+This helps lower the level of calcium inside your dog’s cells, resulting in benefits for certain conditions.

 What is sildenafil (Viagra) used for in dogs?

-In dogs, sildenafil is primarily prescribed for two conditions:
+For dogs, sildenafil is primarily prescribed for two conditions: Pulmonary hypertension and megaesophagus.

 Pulmonary hypertension